AaronMargosis/VirtMemTest/README.md

 With `VirtualAlloc`, memory is reserved but not committed unless you select the “Commit” option.
 Select the desired page protection for the new allocation with the Page Protection dropdown.

+If you check “Free afterward”, VirtMemTest will display a message box after allocating the memory, and free the memory when you click OK.
+Otherwise it will simply leak the memory.

 ### Post-Alloc Operations

 The "Read," "Write," "Execute existing," and "Execute NOPs" checkboxes perform the corresponding operations on the allocated memory after it has been allocated.